daifengwanglab/ADSNPheno/README.md

 Method
 ------

-This pipeline, ADSNPheno, aims to predict gene regulatory networks of AD risk Single-Nucleotide Polymorphisms (SNPs) to different AD phenotypes.
+This integrative analysis aims to predict gene regulatory networks of AD risk Single-Nucleotide Polymorphisms (SNPs) to different AD phenotypes.
-In particular, ADSNPheno first clusters gene co-expression networks and identifies the gene modules for various AD phenotypes.
-ADSNPheno further predicts the transcription factors (TFs) that significantly regulate the genes in each module, as well as the AD SNPs interrupting the TF binding sites on the regulatory elements.
-Finally, ADSNPheno constructs a full gene regulatory network linking SNPs, interrupted TFs, and regulatory elements to target genes for each phenotype.
+In particular, we first cluster gene co-expression networks and identifies the gene modules for various AD phenotypes.
+Next, we further predict the transcription factors (TFs) that significantly regulate the genes in each module, as well as the AD SNPs interrupting the TF binding sites on the regulatory elements.
+Finally, we construct a full gene regulatory network linking SNPs, interrupted TFs, and regulatory elements to target genes for each phenotype.
 This network thus provides mechanistic insights of gene regulation from disease risk variants to AD phenotypes.

-Please note our pipeline, ADSNPheno:
+Please note these steps in our integrative analysis:

 <p align="center">
   <img width="1500" src="adsnpheno.png">